Skip to Page Content

 10.0 Firm Permits to Practice

-10.1 A CPA firm that does not maintain an office in this State and is practicing certified public accountancy through an individual practicing pursuant to the practice privilege afforded by 24 Del.C. §109 and Section 8.0 is not required to have a CPA firm permit to practice or otherwise notify the Board.
+10.1 A CPA firm that does not maintain an office in Delaware and is practicing certified public accountancy through an individual practicing pursuant to the practice privilege afforded by 24 Del.C. §109 and Section 8.0 is not required to have a CPA firm permit to practice or otherwise notify the Board.

-10.2 Each firm which intends to be or is engaged in the practice of public accountancy in this State shall be required to obtain and maintain a valid permit to practice.
+10.2 Each firm which intends to be or is engaged in the practice of public accountancy in Delaware shall be required to obtain and maintain a valid permit to practice.
 A sole proprietor is required to hold both an individual permit to practice public accountancy and a firm permit to practice public accountancy.

-10.3 Each firm that is engaged in the practice of certified public accountancy with an office in this State shall be required to obtain and maintain a valid permit to practice certified public accountancy.
+10.3 Each firm that is engaged in the practice of certified public accountancy with an office in Delaware shall be required to obtain and maintain a valid permit to practice certified public accountancy.
 A sole proprietor is required to hold both an individual permit to practice certified public accountancy and a firm permit to practice certified public accountancy.

 10.4 Each applicant for issuance of an initial firm permit to practice certified public accountancy must be enrolled in a peer review program pursuant to subsection 10.12.